-One of the most promising new approaches to next generation information processing is spintronics, where information is carried with electronic spin rather than charge.
+One promising new approach to next generation information processing is spintronics, where information is carried by electronic spin rather than charge.
 Among the spintronic devices that are being developed, magnetic tunnel junctions are particularly suited to implementing novel approaches to computing because they are multifunctional and compatible with standard integrated circuits.
 When they are operated near the thermal switching threshold, magnetic tunnel junctions exhibit complex stochastic behavior that is reminiscent of some aspects of brain activity.
+In other configurations they can oscillate when driven by a steady current.
 We are exploring the extent to which these novel functionalities can be applied to computing that emulates the brain.

 Magnetic tunnel junctions (see Fig. 1) consist of two thin films of ferromagnetic material separated by a few atomic layers of an insulating material.
 The insulator is so thin that electrons can tunnel quantum mechanically through it.
 The rate at which the electrons tunnel is affected by the relative magnetic configuration of the two ferromagnetic layers.
 If the magnetizations in the two layers are parallel, it is easier to tunnel than if they are antiparallel.
 The resulting difference in resistance makes it straightforward to read the state of the magnetic layers using electronic circuits.
 This ease of reading the magnetic state is only one important feature of these devices.
 The other is the ability to change the state of the device by passing a current through it, creating a spin torque.
 Practical reading and current-control of magnetic tunnel junctions are key features that are enabling the realization of fast, dense, non-volatile memory integrated into complementary metal-oxide-semiconductor (CMOS) circuits in commercial applications today.
 They are also the basis of several proposed applications in novel computing schemes.

-In the brain, some neurons emit their spikes with seemingly random patterns, encoding information in the average rate.
-Neuronal spikes operate with energies very close to the thermal limit, that is, normal thermal fluctuations can randomly create extra events or cause other events to be lost.
-This behavior suggests that designing computers to operate close to the thermal limit might increase their energy efficiency if they can be designed so that they are resilient to this thermal noise.
-A resilient computer of this kind could function using much less power.
-Inspired by this, we are exploring ways that superparamagnetic magnetic tunnel junctions can be used in this context.
+In the brain, some neurons emit their spikes with seemingly random patterns, encoding information sometimes in the average rate, and sometimes in the arrival time of a spike.
+This neuronal spiking operates with energies very close to the thermal limit, that is, normal thermal fluctuations can randomly create extra events or cause other events to be lost.
+Such behavior suggests that designing computers to operate close to the thermal limit could in fact be practical if they could be designed so that they are resilient to thermal noise.
+A resilient computer of this kind could function using much less power than conventional computers.

-Another computational approach that can be implemented with superparamagnetic tunnel junctions is stochastic computing.
-In stochastic computing, all numbers are between zero and one and are represented not as binary numbers but by random bitstreams generated with a probability corresponding to the number they represent.
+One computational approach that can be implemented with superparamagnetic tunnel junctions is stochastic computing.
+In stochastic computing, all numbers are between zero and one and are not represented by binary numbers but by random bitstreams generated with a probability corresponding to the number they represent.
 We have designed a low energy bitstream generator based on superparamagnetic tunnel junctions.
-It not only consumes less energy than equivalent generators based on just CMOS circuitry, it also generates truly random bitstreams unlike those based on CMOS circuitry.
+It consumes less energy than equivalent generators based on just CMOS circuitry and generates truly random bitstreams unlike those based on CMOS circuitry.
 We show how such bitstream generators can be combined with CMOS circuitry to carry out stochastic computing to identify hand-written digits effectively and efficiently (see Fig. 3).